How To Find The School You Want

 Finally, progressive schools offer a distinctive approach to education.

-Progressive educational thought stems from the work of John Dewey and has as the central tenet the education of engaged citizens for a democratic society.
-Progressive schools value the diversity of thought and culture, as well as a commitment to equity and justice.
+Progressive educational thought stems from the work of John Dewey and has as its central tenet the education of engaged citizens for a democratic society.
+Progressive schools value the diversity of thought and culture and a commitment to equity and justice.
 At Putney, we have a program that fosters personal initiative and adaptability, engaging all parts of a student’s development, not just the academic part.
 The culture embodies respect for the individual and the rewards of participation in a community.
 Source: The Putney School

 Specific Focus